lzh479/lzh479.github.io/_pages/about.md

 <strong>quantum foundations</strong>.
 My recent work focuses on developing efficient protocols for learning and characterizing quantum systems, together with understanding their fundamental limits.

-For a complete list of publications, please visit my
-<a href="https://scholar.google.com/citations?user=MK3bZDMAAAAJ" target="_blank">Google Scholar</a>.

 <style>